Numerical Methods For Partial Differential Equations

 • Convergence, Consistency, and Stability: These are crucial concepts in the analysis of numerical methods:

 • Consistency: A numerical method is consistent if it approximates the PDE accurately as the grid spacing approaches zero.
-In other words, the discrete equations should approach the continuous PDE in the limit.
+Simply put, the discrete equations should approach the continuous PDE in the limit.

 • Stability: A numerical method is stable if small errors in the input data or during computation do not lead to unbounded growth of the solution.
 Instability can result in meaningless or even divergent results.